erengaygusuz/soccer-card-project/README.md

 I created them using Gimp and MS Power Point.

 I used a technique to get data from transfermarkt which is known as web scraping.
-Also, I manupulated the pictures and datas which is downloaded.
+Also, I manipulated the pictures and datas which is downloaded.

 You can see the final result as below.